Cobalt: Cobalt deficiency

-Health issues
+Toxicity

-The LD_{50} value for soluble cobalt salts has been estimated to be between 150 and 500 mg/kg.
-In the US, the Occupational Safety and Health Administration (OSHA) has designated a permissible exposure limit (PEL) in the workplace as a time-weighted average (TWA) of 0.1 mg/m^{3}.
-The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 0.05 mg/m^{3}, time-weighted average.
-The IDLH (immediately dangerous to life and health) value is 20 mg/m^{3}.
+The value for soluble cobalt salts has been estimated to be between 150 and 500 mg/kg.
+Thus, for a 100 kg person the LD_{50} would be about 20 grams.
+Cobaltism (cobalt poisoning) is rare but has resulted from the fabrication of tungsten carbide.
+Another source is from wear and tear of certain metal-on-metal hip prostheses.

-However, chronic cobalt ingestion has caused serious health problems at doses far less than the lethal dose.
+Chronic cobalt ingestion has caused serious health problems at doses far less than the lethal dose.
 In 1966, the addition of cobalt compounds to stabilize beer foam in Canada led to a peculiar form of toxin-induced cardiomyopathy, which came to be known as beer drinker's cardiomyopathy.

-Furthermore, cobalt metal is suspected of causing cancer (i.e., possibly carcinogenic, IARC Group 2B) as per the International Agency for Research on Cancer (IARC) Monographs.
+Cobalt metal is suspected of causing cancer (i.e., possibly carcinogenic, IARC Group 2B) as per the International Agency for Research on Cancer (IARC) Monographs.

 It causes respiratory problems when inhaled.
 It also causes skin problems when touched; after nickel and chromium, cobalt is a major cause of contact dermatitis.